-The aim of this method is to establish ground rules which will enable pupils to coexist within the same school.
+The aim of this method is to establish ground rules which will enable students to co-exist within the same school.
 It may be a useful method if there has been a certain amount of provocation on the part of the victim.

 The alleged perpetrator(s) doing the bullying/harassment are seen first.
-The situation is not confrontational, the premise is that there is a problem - it has been witnessed and the bullied pupil is unhappy and has experienced bullying/harassment.
-Discussion leads to mutual agreement that the perpetrator will help improve the situation in some way, e.g., stick up for or be friendly to the pupil in some way.
+The situation is not confrontational, the premise is that there is a problem - it has been witnessed and the bullied student is unhappy and has experienced bullying/harassment.
+Discussion leads to mutual agreement that the perpetrator will help improve the situation in some way, e.g., stick up for or be friendly to the student in some way.